Alexander Curtius

-Alexander Carolus Curtius (Aleksandras Karolis Kuršius) was a Lithuanian nobleman and scholar purported to be the first Lithuanian immigrant to The New World.
+Alexander Carolus Curtius (Aleksandras Karolis Kuršius) was a Lithuanian nobleman and scholar purported to be the first Lithuanian immigrant to the New World.
 He founded the first Latin school in New Amsterdam in 1659 and became its headmaster.
-Due to disciplinary problems and disputes over salary, he returned to Holland in 1661.
+Due to disputes over salary (Curtius was paid too little by the Dutch of New Netherland) and disciplinary problems, he returned to Holland in 1661.